Sifchain/cryptoeconomics/liquidity-mining-rewards-apr-2020/README.md

 Participants will generate shares in the unlocked pool through their behavior.
 At the end of the competition, the entire locked pool will be drained into the unlocked pool.

-### Liquidity-Deposit Tickets and Deposit Bundles
+### Liquidity-Deposit Tickets
-Each time a user deposits liquidity to a pool during the program, they create a nonfungible asset called a deposit bundle which contains an amount of liquidity-deposit tickets equal to the ROWAN value of the deposit made.
-Users will create multiple deposit bundles if they deposit liquidity multiple times.
+Each time a user deposits liquidity to a pool during the program, they create an amount of liquidity-deposit tickets equal to the ROWAN value of the deposit made.
+Users will create new tickets each time they deposit liquidity.

+#### Ticket Multiplier
-Each bundle has a multiplier that grows over time up to 4x.
+Tickets are non-fungible.
+Each ticket has a multiplier that grows over time up from 1x to 4x.

+#### Ticket Share Generation
-Each time period, each bundle generates shares in the unlocked pool for its owner based on its size and multiplier.
+Each time period, each ticket generates shares in the unlocked pool based on its multiplier.
+These shares are attached to the ticket.

+#### Claiming rewards
+Users can reset their tickets at any time.
+Whenever tickets are reset, the shares attached will be burned and the user will receive a corresponding portion of the unlocked rewards pool.
+Reset tickets start with a 1x multiplier again.

+#### Withdrawing Liquidity
-Whenever a user wants to withdraw their liquidity, they will automatically burn an equivalent amount of tickets from their bundles to cover the withdrawal.
-By default, their tickets will be burned from bundles in order from newest bundles to oldest bundle in order to preserve the bundles with the highest multipliers.
+Whenever a user withdraws their liquidity, they will automatically burn an equivalent amount of tickets to cover the withdrawal.
+The shares attached to those tickets will also be burned, with the corresponding portion of the unlocked rewards pool going to the user.
+By default, their tickets and shares will be burned in order from newest tickets to oldest tickets in order to preserve the tickets with the highest multiplier.

-### Unlocked Pool Shares
-Users can burn their shares at any time to withdraw a corresponding portion of the unlocked pool.

 ## Calculations